ADALabUCSD/cerebro-system/docs/index.md

 all_models = model.get_all_models()
 all_model_training_history = model.get_all_model_history()

-# Convert the best model to Keras and perform inference using numpy data
+# Convert the best model to Keras and perform inference using numpy data or saving the checkpoint file.
 keras_model = model.keras()
 pred = keras_model.predict([np.ones([1, 692], dtype=np.float32)])
+keras_model.save(ckpt_path)

 # Convert all the model to Keras
 all_models_keras = [m.keras() for m in all_models]